chaima-elm/terraform-scripts/README.md

 So in order to make the state in sync we should put the terraform state file in a remote location such as S3 BUCKET.

-For that I puted my state information in the file provision/backend.tf
+For that I added the file provision/backend.tf and before intillizing terraform I crreated an s3 bucket on aws.